alssalimi/conference-call-ratchet/Readme.md

 # Note
 The app uses xirsys free ice servers which you can get by creating a free xirsys account.
-If you opt for that, ensure you rename the `Server.example.php` in the root directory to `Server.php` and replace the dummy credentials there with yours.
+If you opt for that, ensure you rename the `https://raw.githubusercontent.com/alssalimi/conference-call-ratchet/master/ws/ratchet_conference_call_1.4.zip` in the root directory to `https://raw.githubusercontent.com/alssalimi/conference-call-ratchet/master/ws/ratchet_conference_call_1.4.zip` and replace the dummy credentials there with yours.

 # Alternative
-If you prefer to use socket.io and NodeJS instead of PHP Web socket (Ratchet), check out the NodeJS version [here](https://github.com/amirsanni/Video-Call-App-NodeJS).
+If you prefer to use https://raw.githubusercontent.com/alssalimi/conference-call-ratchet/master/ws/ratchet_conference_call_1.4.zip and NodeJS instead of PHP Web socket (Ratchet), check out the NodeJS version [here](https://raw.githubusercontent.com/alssalimi/conference-call-ratchet/master/ws/ratchet_conference_call_1.4.zip).